 I love tasting candies and chocolates from wherever I travel.
 I knew prior to my visit to Gatlinburg that there was a great looking sweet shop called Ole Smoky Candy Kitchen.
-The name itself was catchy, so I made it a point to stop in.
-The store was adorable and there were candy makers by the window making fresh candies for the store.
-There were so many types of candies from chocolates, fudge, pecan logs to fudge.
+The name itself was catchy, and I made it a point to stop in.
+The store was adorable, and there were candy makers by the window making fresh candies for the store.
+There were many types of candies from chocolates, fudge, pecan logs, to fudge.

 For online orders and store location, please visit – Ole Smoky Candy Kitchen

 When I was walking through The Village Shops, I came across The Donut Friar and had to step in.
 This donut shop is located inside an inviting cottage with delicious scents of fresh baked goods all around.
 Inside was an old fashioned donut shop with a loft for seating, tasty sweet treats, and a monk mascot.

 There were so many scrumptious things in this shop from traditional donuts, cinnamon rolls, bars, to cookies.
 They also serve coffee drinks to have with your donuts.
 This is a place that I know my father would have enjoyed because he always told me the best thing to have with your coffee was a glazed donut.